wetstein/NOvACC0Pi/MeetingNotes/MeetingNotes.md

 Then we had the scrum meeting with Matt and Jon:
 - (To be filled soon)

-## Meeting with Matt and Sebastian Feb 26th, 2018
+## Meeting with Matt and Sebastian March 5th, 2018
 - Quit 2 prong requirement
 - Keep 1 True Pion
 - Keep 1 True proton for now